SSA Board

 He is employed by the Education Department of WA and is the Manager of School Sport Unit overseeing the operations of School Sport WA and has been in this role since 2006.

-Peter trained as a Physical Education, Mathematics and Information Technology teacher and taught for 25 years in WA Secondary schools.
-He currently holds the position of School Sport Australia Cricket National Secretary and has been involved with School Sport Australia since the early 1990’s, attending his first SSA National Championship in 1993.
+He currently holds the position of School Sport Australia Cricket Sport Advisor and has been involved with School Sport Australia since the early 1990’s.
+Peter has attended the SSA AFL 15s Championships since 1993, attending his first SSA National Championship in Melbourne in that year.

 Outside school sport Peter’s sporting interests include Cricket, AFL and Softball.

-Special responsibilities: National Programs Advisory Group Chair
+Special responsibilities: National Programs Advisory Group Chair.